Story of the Murals

 2017 - 2018 Mural Lecture Series

-A special lecture series, “History Restored: Law & Culture in City Hall Murals” will be offered this winter and next spring on the historic murals.
-The community is invited to learn more about these compelling images and the unique cultural heritage they portray.
+A special lecture series, “History Restored: Law & Culture in City Hall Murals” will be offered in 2017-2018 on the historic murals.
+The community is invited to learn more about these compelling images and the unique cultural heritage they portray by watching video recordings of these presentations.

 Speaker: Mount Mercy University Archivist Kristy Raine